albarry4/Home/proposed/2023/PMUI-restructure.md

 ## Motivation

 We have recently recieved feedback from custmers that the NuGet PMUI design is "clunky" and "requires too much clicking over all the tabs, checkboxes... takes too much clicking and surfing to navigate to varius changelogs".
 Based on this feedback, I wanted to propose an initial solution to specifcially target and reduce the amount of clicking, and to simplify and consolidate the controls within the PMUI by reducting the number of tabs available.
 Specifically, this proposal aims to consolidate the "Installed" and "Updates" tabs into a single window titled "My Packages".

+Note: I want to include data here about tab click-through rates, but am still working on getting access to that data!

 ## Explanation